NFL Rumors: Antonio Brown Could Face New Trouble After Liking Twitter Post Saying Mike Mayock Should Be Raped

 The action took place while Brown was a member of the New England Patriots, opening him up to possible fines from a franchise that has been known for tight controls on players.
 It was also unclear if Brown could face any possible action from the NFL for his confrontation with Mayock earlier in the week.
 The NFL has wide latitude to issue fines or suspensions to players for conduct that hurts the league, though there is no indication whether the incident is on the league’s radar for punishment.

-Brown’s liked tweet also came after his agent, Drew Rosenhaus, told ESPN’s SportsCenter that Brown was prepared to “fit in, work hard, be like every other player on the team, do what’s asked of him, do his job, and make it work.”
+Brown’s liked tweet also came after his agent, Drew Rosenhaus, told ESPN’s SportsCenter that Brown was prepared to fit into his spot on his new team and work hard.
+In addition, Rosenhaus said that Brown was willing to do what was asked of him in order to make it work.

 Agent Drew Rosenhaus, to @SportsCenter, on Antonio Brown/Patriots: “He's prepared to go there, fit in, work hard, be like every other player on the team, do what's asked of him, do his job and make it work.
 He's honored with the opportunity.”https://t.co/LPgBZHMtzb